ppy/osu-wiki/wiki/Community/Projects/puush/en.md

 ![Screenshot of puush's interface](img/puushScreenshot.png "Screenshot of puush's application interface, as taken from CNET's coverage of the service")
 :::

-**[puush.me](https://puush.me)**, often referred to as **puush**, is a screenshot sharing service run and hosted by ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) and ::{ flag=AU }:: [nekodex](https://osu.ppy.sh/users/102).
+**[puush.me](https://puush.me)**, often referred to as **puush**, is a screenshot sharing service run and hosted by ::{ flag=AU }:: ::peppy::{ user-id=2 } and ::{ flag=AU }:: ::nekodex::{ user-id=102 }.
 First launched in June 2010, the service serves as a successor to [upppy](/wiki/upppy) with a greater focus on screen sharing and user data management.
 It was created out of necessity as an existing service that the two founders were using added heavy advertising and removed direct image hotlinking support.

 ## Service